gynx/compass-boilerplate/README.md

-# compass-boilerplate
+# Compass Boilerplate

-boilerplate starter for compass and sass with susy
+This is a boilerplate project starter for using SASS with the susy grid.